-In 2014 students in grades 3 and 5 were randomly selected for the Science test by the State Department.
+In 2013-2014 students in grades 3 and 5 were randomly selected for the Science test by the State Department.
 All of the fourth graders were tested in Science.
 74% of the students tested scored met or exemplary.
 We are working hard to look at ways to increase the number of students scoring exemplary, including having our SIC work on exploring options to increase partnerships with businesses that can help provide science support.
+From 2014-2016 all students in grades 4 and 5 were tested for Science SCPASS.
+There is an increase of 10% in the number of students scoring in the "Not Met" category.